qualified-self/cue-control/prototypes/hsfm_prototype/scenario2/README.md

 #The scenario
 This new scenario was written by Sofian.
 It is presented [here](https://github.com/qualified-self/documents/blob/master/cue-trigger-system/Scenarios.md).
 My corresponding HFSM structure is implemented as follows:

 ![image](hfsm-scenario-2.jpeg)

 (still missing pictures of the sub state machines)

 #The UI
 The UI has changed a little bit since the first scenario.
 Follows a screenshot:

 ![image](hfsm-screenshot-2.jpeg)

+To note:

+- Key ' ' executes the demo.
+The 's' key stops the execution;
+- Keys '1', '2', and '3' change the state machine which is being currently exhibited.
+A label on the top left represents the State Machine is is being presented in the moment.
+This label should allow navigation between different state machines (not implemented);
+- States are now initialized in a random x/y position, but they can be dragged to whatever position users find convenient.